Vexidus Blockchain Technical Whitepaper

 Users must understand gas optimization, transaction construction, and chain-specific tooling.
 "Swap 100 USDC for ETH" requires multiple transactions, multiple signatures, and MEV awareness on most chains.

-2. The Seven Pillars
+2. The Eight Pillars

-Pillar 1: IntentVM (Patent-Pending)
+Pillar 1: IntentVM (U.S. Patent App.
+19/571,463)

 The Problem: Traditional blockchains require users to specify exact execution steps.
 A simple "swap then stake" requires 2 transactions, 2 signatures, and 2 consensus rounds.